itsbbea/password-generator/README.md

 N/A

 ## Usage
-Follow the prompts shown, it will present a list of alerts where you can provide your preferred password length, upper and lowercase letters, numbers and special characters.
+To access the password generator, please follow the URL: https://itsbbea.github.io/password-generator/ Follow the prompts shown, it will present a list of alerts where you can provide your preferred password length, upper and lowercase letters, numbers and special characters.
 ## Credits
 N/A